In June 2019, J.K. Rowling definitively confirmed her antipathy towards trans women and/or opposition to trans inclusion.

-In her blog post, Fairchild argued that the absence of an explicit comment from Rowling on trans issues indicated not that Rowling’s views were unclear, but rather that she was, in short, creating plausible deniability around her views, which she was signalling in other ways (that is, through the tweets she likes and accounts she follows):
+In her blog post, Fairchild argued that the absence of an explicit comment from Rowling on trans issues, up to that point, indicated not that Rowling’s views were unclear, but rather that she was, in short, creating plausible deniability around her views, which she was signaling in other ways (that is, through the tweets she likes and accounts she follows):

 While the LGBT community and our allies have stood back and watched a rather ominous narrative form around J.K.
 Rowling, it has been without any direct confirmation or statement from the author herself.
 It’s as if she is conditioning the world to accept it rather than rebuke it.
 First she stuck her toe in the water, was caught, claimed it was a misunderstanding and we accepted that.
 Then, she persisted to do the same things … again and again.

 (The “misunderstanding” in question came in 2018, when Rowling liked a tweet that appeared to describe trans women as “men in dresses,” an action her representative attributed to an accident.)

 Even before Rowling provided confirmation of her views in December, this was a reasonable point.
 First, Rowling has been relatively outspoken in her political views, and generally promotes left-leaning causes and opinions.
 She has been an avowed and vocal supporter and funder of the centre-left Labour Party in the U.K. but also a critic of its current leader, Jeremy Corbyn, and she was a vocal supporter and funder of the “No” side in the 2014 Scottish independence referendum campaign.
 She has been outspoken in her opposition to Brexit, and at times scathing in her criticism of U.S. President Donald Trump and his policies.
 Rowling has also repeatedly expressed support for gay rights.